 The ‘Art of Thinking’ with Greg Scorzo podcast is available on YouTube where he does friendly philosophical interrogation of ideas with many interesting thinkers.
 Also available via Audioboom linking to all major podcast platforms.

 Lizzie Soden has a BA in Fine Art from Coventry Lanchester Poly (1982.) and an MA with distinction in Art and Design (studio practice) from Loughborough University (2009.) in digital moving image.

 As an Independent artist/filmmaker, she has made pop-videos for The Specials, has been a community arts worker, and made both event documentations and club visuals.

-Her career started as a founding member and director of Soft Touch Community Arts.
-She became a local arts development officer, and an arts centre manager for Leicester City Council Arts and Cultural Services until 2002.
-She is an experienced project manager and has since run various cultural enterprises.
+Her career started as a founding member and Creative Director of Soft Touch Community Arts.
+She became a local Arts Development Officer, and an Arts Centre Manager for Leicester City Council Arts and Cultural Services until 2002 when she was made redundant due to ill health.
+She is an experienced project manager and has since directed various cultural enterprises.

 Her work as an Artist / filmmaker and writer has always been about bridging the chasm between intellectual pursuit and popular culture.
 She likes to question absurdities in current political orthodoxies.